morosaka/morosaka.github.io/_posts/2014-03-15-StrokeRate-Chrono.md

 layout: post
 title: "Chrono 3.4"
 quote: A StrokeRate-Watch and Chronograph for iPhone and iPod, StrokeRate Chrono is an indispensable tool for every rowing, swimming, and running enthusiast, every coach, every trainer, and official.
-image: /media/2014-03-15-StrokeRate-Chrono/rowing-1.jpg
+image: /media/2014-03-15-StrokeRate-Chrono/rowing_1.jpg
 video: false
 ---

+###Record
-###Record both stroke rate frequencies and lap, cumulative piece time events.
+both stroke rate frequencies and lap, cumulative piece time events.

+###Recall
-###Recall all current events on the fly, right on the main screen.
+all current events on the fly, right on the main screen.

+###Email
+current events to anybody.

+###Review
-###Email current events to anybody.
-Review your work data on your computer at home.
+your work data on your computer at home.

 The whole events display area accepts taps, making it easier to input commands.
 Buttons can have a audible feedback.
 All functions are clearly marked and labeled for easy usage.